Closely spaced co-rotating helical vortices: Long-wave instability: Introduction

 For this work, we focus on the long-wavelength stability of two closely-spaced helical vortices using a filament approach.
 This approach has the advantage of filtering the short-wavelength perturbations.
 Additionally, we are interested in the regime observed in the far-field, since perturbations are expected to be quickly advected away from the rotor \citep{venegas2020}.
-We shall use as base flow the steady solutions that have been obtained in \cite{castillo2020}.
-We shall see that closely-spaced helical vortices display two kinds of local pairing modes, reminiscent to those observed in helical vortices and vortex pairs.
+We shall use as base flow the steady solutions obtained in \cite{castillo2020}. { Depending on the geometric parameters, these solutions are classified as {\it(i)} leapfrogging, {\it (ii)} sparsely braided, and {\it (iii)} densely braided wakes.
+From afar, the periodic structure is reminiscent of a helical vortex but up close, it resembles two interlaced helical vortices aligned with the locally tangent flow.
+Given these similarities, we expect he stability of the present system to be understood as a combination of the pairing modes of \begin{itemize} \item a helical vortex of radius $R$, pitch $H$, circulation $2\Gamma$, and some effective core size $a_e$ \item a pair of helical vortices of radius $d/2$, pitch $h_\tau$, core size $a$, and circulation $\Gamma$ \end{itemize} and by the possible interactions between them.
+We shall see that both kinds of pairing are observed, as well as a new kind of unstable modes specific to this configuration. }

 The paper is organized as follows.
 In section \ref{sec:background} we present the framework of the vortex method applied to the pair of helical vortices.
 We describe the numerical procedures to obtain the base flow and analyse its stability.
 In section \ref{sec3}, we apply our numerical approach to uniform helices for validation.
 We then consider two different configurations.
-The stability properties for a pair of helical vortices without a central vortex hub are presented in section \ref{sec4}, while the stability properties for two pairs of helical vortices with a central vortex hub are presented in section \ref{sec5}.
+The stability properties for a pair of helical vortices without a central vortex hub are presented in section \ref{sec4} {for the different wake geometries}, while the stability properties for two pairs of helical vortices with a central hub vortex are presented in section \ref{sec5} {for leapfrogging wakes}.
 In both cases, the structure of the unstable modes is presented in detail and we explore the influence of the main geometric parameters.
 Additional information regarding the spatio-temporal development of the instability is provided in the appendix \ref{secA}, where the linear impulse response for the first configuration is studied using the approach developed by \cite{venegas2020}.
 Finally, we present our main conclusions in section \ref{sec6}.